 Our Burnaby and Edmonton locations host a wide range of advanced measurement and analytical chemistry instrumentation and techniques in our versatile climate controlled spaces.
 Our Analytical Laboratories operate as a stand-alone service, with fee-per-sample pricing structures available; as well is integral to our Physical modeling and Client Research programs.

 We have a wide variety of gas chromatographs at our disposal.
 Capabilities include GC-Mass Spectrophotometry Detectors, conventional auto-injector bench-top GCs with Flame Ionization Detectors, and multi-channel micro-GCs with Thermal Conductivity Detectors.
-These instruments provide analysis of Permanent Gasses, Detailed Hydrocarbon Analysis, and a range of other measurements.
+These instruments provide analysis of Permanent Gasses, Simulated Distillation, Detailed Hydrocarbon Analysis, and a range of other measurements.
 Combining the GC-MSD and NIST databases, we can provide detailed compositional analysis and investigate complex sample matrices while developing custom analytical methods for our clients.

 - Agilent 6890 GC with FID and MSD, Cool-on Column, and Auto-injection